julialuo/codebase-storr-ramp-up/README.md

     ```

 ### Deliverables:
-- Run your server locally and navigate to the GraphQL endpoint
+- Run your server locally and navigate to the GraphQL endpoint.
-  - If you followed the Medium tutorial above, this should be `http://localhost:3000/graphql`
+  - If you followed the Medium tutorial above, this should be `http://localhost:3000/graphql`.
-- Demonstrate some GraphQL queries using the GraphQL Playground interface
+- Demonstrate some GraphQL queries using the GraphQL Playground interface.
+- Once you are finished, make a pull request for your branch with a brief description of your GraphQL schema.

 ## Client
 Now that we have our server running, let's build a simple React Native app that uses the Apollo Client to interact with our server.